About William R. “Bill” Hough

 William R. “Bill” Hough ascended to the top of the business world as founder of William R. Hough & Co., an investment bank based in St. Petersburg he guided for 38 years.
 The company was the No. 1 bond management enterprise in Florida, underwrote a significant portion of the state’s issues and played a major role in developing the state’s infrastructure.
 In 2004, the company merged with RBC Dain Rauscher Inc.

-He serves on the College’s Business Advisory Council and the UF Foundation Board.
+He also served on the College’s Business Advisory Council and the UF Foundation Board.